Pico de Gallo

 Have you tried this recipe?Mention @budgetbytes or tag #budgetbytes on Instagram!

-Close up of a chip topped with pico de gallo, the bowl in the background
+Close up of a tortilla chip with pico de gallo on it, the bowl of pico behind it.

 How to Make Pico de Gallo – Step By Step Photos